AndreRudolph/impulsephp-doc/docs/components.md

 The main purpose of the components is to store both the component at the client and at the server side.
 The logical conclusion is that server-side changes to a component that would affect its appeareance or behavior must be synchronized with the client (browser).

+To achieve this, most of the setters for attributes (e.g. setHeight, setVisible, etc.) are observed for changes.
+This means whenever you set the height of the component after it was created and populated in a request before, the internal server side state of the components gets updated and the client receives an update aswell.

 <a name="advanced_topics"></a>
 ### Advanced topics